Can You Sue If a Home Seller Lies or Conceals a Defect in Pennsylvania?

 When Pennsylvania's Statutes Allow Buyers to Sue Sellers for Defects

-The common law rule in Pennsylvania was "caveat emptor," or "buyer beware" for any purchases of real property — in other words, if the back step is broken, or the ceiling in the living room caves in right after closing the buyer takes care of the cost of repair.
-However, the Pennsylvania Legislature has placed limits on this rule, and required sellers to give buyers written notice of material defects with the property, as described in "Pennsylvania Home Sellers: Disclosures Required Under State Law."
+The old common law rule in Pennsylvania was "caveat emptor," or "buyer beware" for any purchases of real property—in other words, if the back step was broken, or the ceiling in the living room caves in right after closing, the buyer was expected to take care of the cost of repair without complaint.
+However, the Pennsylvania Legislature placed limits on this rule, and required sellers to give buyers written notice of material defects with the property, as described in Selling a Pennsylvania Home: What Are My Disclosure Obligations?.
+(Also see the Pennsylvania Real Estate Disclosure Law or "RESDL" at 68 Pa.C.S. §§ 7301-7314.)

 What Pennsylvania Case Law Adds to the Seller's Obligations

-Home buyers in Pennsylvania routinely make property defects claims against sellers on two grounds that aren't covered in the statute: fraud and negligent misrepresentation.
+Home buyers in Pennsylvania routinely make property defects claims against sellers on two grounds that aren't covered in the statute:

 In a fraud action, the buyer must claim that the seller intentionally failed to tell the buyer about a problem.
 This failure can include taking active steps to hide the problem, such as installing new carpet in a musty, leaky basement, or simply painting a ceiling bright white to cover the evidence of water damage.
-The courts have allowed buyers, when they can show that this happened, to receive the costs of the repair from the sellers – and in some cases even reverse the sale of the house.
+The courts have allowed buyers, when they can show that this happened, to receive the costs of the repair from the sellers—and in some cases even reverse the sale of the house.

 In a negligent misrepresentation action, the buyer needs to show that the seller should have known the defect existed or had not been repaired.
-For example, if the seller experienced a water back up several years ago and had it repaired, but failed to disclose that the problem had happened again, the buyer could potentially argue that the seller should have known the repair was not successful.
+For example, if the seller experienced a water backup years ago and had it repaired, but failed to disclose that the problem had happened again, the buyer could potentially argue that the seller should have known the repair was not successful.
 The buyer could also accuse the seller of intentionally failing to tell the buyer about the problem.

-The buyer may also have a remedy against the selling broker if the broker knew or should have known about the concealed defect.
-The broker is responsible for sharing only information within his or her actual knowledge, so you would need to have evidence that the broker knew about it to pursue a claim.
-(See "Home Sales in Pennsylvania: What the Listing Real Estate Broker Must Disclose About the House" for details.)
+The home buyer might also have a remedy against the selling broker if the broker knew or should have known about the concealed defect.
+The broker is responsible for sharing only information within their actual knowledge, so you would need to have evidence that the broker knew about it to pursue a claim.
+(See Will Our Real Estate Agent Tell Prospective Buyers About Home Defects? for details.)

 However, in one case where the seller started to tell the selling broker something, and she responded "the less I know the better," the broker was held partly responsible for the misrepresentation.
 (See Schwartz v.
 Rockey et al, 932 A.2d 885 (Pa.
 2007).)